 Sure, you can decide when you want to work.
 And, while the content you generate is up to you, there are some things you absolutely must include (if you live in the United States).
 Not because you want to, but because they are required.
 These are called blog disclosures.

-A disclosure is a written statement that informs your reader of your relationship with the products, brands and partners you mention on your site.
+A disclosure is a written statement informing your reader of your relationship with the products, brands, and partners you mention on your site.
 It shares that there is a monetary partnership that exists between you and what you promote.

-Anytime you share a product, brand or company where any money has exchanged hands, or could exchange hands, you must include blog disclosures.
+Anytime you share a product, brand, or company where any money has exchanged hands or could exchange hands, you must include your disclosure statement.

 Blog disclosures can be simple.
 They should share that there is a relationship between the parties.
 In the instance of an affiliate partnership, they should educate your reader as to what an affiliate link means.

-In the case of the sponsored post, you have to let your readers know that it was either sponsored or you partnered with them to share the content.
+In the sponsored post case, you have to let your readers know that it was either sponsored or that you partnered with them to share the content.

-Sponsored Posts: Since you were paid to write the post, your reader must know about this before they get too far into your post.
+Since you were paid to write the post, your reader must know about this before getting too far into your post.
 Here are two samples as to how you can disclose your relationship.

-This post has a disclosure before the content.
-It simply states that it was sponsored and that money did not influence what I wrote – all opinions were mine.
+Review the post below.
+It states that it was sponsored and that money did not influence what was written – all opinions were mine.

-Both posts properly disclose that there is a relationship between the sponsor and me.
+Both posts properly disclose that there is a relationship between the sponsor and the blogger.
 However, they do it in different ways.
 Each one is acceptable.
 The difference here was with the sponsor.
-One of them wanted the first one and the other was fine with the partnership disclosure wording.
+One of them wanted the first one, and the other was fine with the partnership disclosure wording.

-In addition to having the disclosure on the post itself, it also must be disclosed when sharing to social media.
+In addition to disclosing the post itself, it must also be disclosed when sharing on social media.
 The simple way to do this is with the #sponsored or #ad hashtag (note that #spon is not acceptable as that term is also too vague for people to understand).

-The reason you must use the hashtag is that the reader must know that you were paid to write the post before they click to read.
-After all, that is why the brand wanted the article written, for people to read and learn about their product.
-It is a full ad and so you must let people know the relationship before they read.
+You must use the hashtag because the reader must know that you were paid to write the post before they click to read.
+After all, the brand wanted the article written to share it with your readers to let them know about your product.
+That is the only reason it is on your site.
+It is a full ad, and so you must let people know the relationship before they read.

 For both Twitter and Pinterest, using the proper hashtag is enough.
 You do not need to do anything more than that.
-However, Facebook has different requirements.
+However, keep in mind that Facebook has different requirements.

-Just recently (March 2017), Facebook launched its branded content requirement.
+Facebook requires all posts that are sponsored to use their branded content tool.
 If any money exchanges hands (via money or even product review), you have to follow their policies.
-Failure to do so, can result in the post being removed or your account being shut down (YIKES)!
+Failure to do so can result in the post being removed or your account being shut down (YIKES)!